Kmek/DiscordBot-Chef-Wildcat/README.md

 <!-- todo -->

 <!--
-- breakfast, lunch, dinner (by subscriptions, or by all dining halls?)
+- breakfast, lunch, dinner (by all dining halls?)
 - search for a menu items
 - favorite, removefavorite
 - dislike, removedislike